refatora/dynamodb-playbook/README.md

 While DynamoDB is a powerful, it’s not the right fit for every use case.
 Here are scenarios where you might want to consider other options:

-- **Unpredictable or Ad Hoc Query Patterns**: DynamoDB performs best when your access patterns are well-defined in advance.
-If your application requires flexible, dynamic queries—such as filtering on many different fields, full-text search, or ad hoc reporting; then, DynamoDB can become limiting or inefficient.
+- **Unpredictable or Ad Hoc Access Patterns**: DynamoDB performs best when your access patterns are well-defined in advance.
+If your application requires flexible, dynamic queries: such as filtering on many different fields, full-text search, or ad hoc reporting; then, DynamoDB can become limiting or inefficient.

 - **You Need Complex Relational Logic**
 DynamoDB doesn't support joins like a traditional relational database.
 If your application depends heavily on multi-table joins or complex relational logic, a relational database may be a better fit.